 For example, Staysure offers cover if you cancel your trip if you have COVID-19 within 14 days of travelling and emergency medical expenses abroad and repatriation.

 But it’s worth stressing you may need to take a COVID test and you might not be covered if you have symptoms or the virus before buying a policy.

-Staysure also offers ‘European FCDO Travel Advice Extension’ which will cover you if the Foreign Office advise against all but essential travel to Europe – but you won’t be covered for COVID-related claims.
+Staysure also offers ‘European FCDO Travel Advice Extension’ which will cover you if the Foreign Office advise against all but essential travel to Europe, but it's worth checking any COVID related cover.